avlidienbrunn/archivealchemist/docs/remove.md

 ## Overview

-The `remove` command deletes files, directories, symlinks, or hardlinks from an archive.
+The `remove` (or the alias, `rm`) command deletes files, directories, symlinks, or hardlinks from an archive.
 By default, it removes directories recursively, but this behavior can be controlled with the `--recursive` flag.

 ## Syntax